yetulaxman/htvs/README.md

 ## Singularity container for [chemprop](https://github.com/chemprop/chemprop.git)  software
-This version of singularity container is based on the chemprop (v1.3.1) software as available in [conda-forge](https://anaconda.org/conda-forge/chemprop/) channel.
+This version of singularity container is based on the chemprop (v1.3.1) software which is slightly modified to compute cindex and is also compatible with tensorflow.

 ### Build singularity image